finmath/finmath-smart-derivative-contract/README.md

 ## Introduction

 The finmath smart-derivative-contract libraries provides (JVM) implementations of methodologies related to smart derivative contracts.

+### Literature

-For a description of the concept of a smart derivative contract see https://ssrn.com/abstract=3163074
+For a technical/mathematical description of the concept of a smart derivative contract see https://ssrn.com/abstract=3163074

+For non-technical description see the [articles](articles) section.

 ## Contents